How Long Do Water Heaters Last: Here’s Your Guide

 Conclusion: How Long Should Hot Water Heaters Last

-In this article we’ve looked at the average hot water heater life, which is about 8-12 years depending on a few different factors.
+In this article, we’ve looked at the average hot water heater life, which is about 8-12 years depending on a few different factors.

-There are many things you can do to make your water heater last longer, including using it less, maintaining it carefully and consistently and making sure the water supply is clean and soft.
+There are many things you can do to make your water heater last longer, including using it less, maintaining it carefully and consistently, and making sure the water supply is clean and soft.

-When a water heater reaches the end of its life, though, it is almost always a much better idea to simply replace it with a new unit – repairs can be expensive, and may not make much of a difference, the performance of your old unit may never be good enough, and it will most likely be more and more expensive to run.
+When a water heater reaches the end of its life, though, it is almost always a much better idea to simply replace it with a new unit – repairs can be expensive, and may not make much of a difference, to the performance of your old unit may never be good enough, and it will most likely be more and more expensive to run.